Aqusorias/Youtube-Discord-Rich-Presence/README.md

 - It behaves weirdly if you have multiple Tabs running with different Videos.
 It should show the title and channel of the latest opened tab and playtime.
     - If you then stop any other Youtube tab, by closing it in any way, it will stop the RPC.
 This will fix itself on Video change or Window Reload.
     - Pausing and Resuming any other Youtube tab, it will break the timestamp.
 The times won't allign, and it always shows the title and channel of the newest created Video.
 This will fix itself on Video Change or Window Reload.
+- It very rarely just completely shows the wrong video title and channel.
+This should fix itself on the next Video playback / Video refresh.

 If you find any other Problems, feel free to open a Issue.